ABOUT SOUTHWEST ANDERSON LAKE

 Southwest (SW) Anderson Lake is one of three connected lakes bridging the border between Bloomington and Eden Prairie.

 SW Anderson met all parameters in 2018 for the Minnesota State Water Quality Standards for shallow lakes.
 The District’s water quality improvement projects have improved the lake’s water quality from prior years.
-Previously, SW Anderson Lake had too much of the nutrient phosphorous due, in part, to curly-leaf pondweed, an invasive aquatic plant.
-Phosphorous fuels algae growth, and too much can lead to unwanted algae blooms.
-Reduced curly-leaf pondweed levels have helped the lake meet state water quality standards for phosphorous.
+Previously, SW Anderson Lake had too much of the nutrient phosphorus due, in part, to curly-leaf pondweed, an invasive aquatic plant.
+Phosphorus fuels algae growth, and too much can lead to unwanted algae blooms.
+Reduced curly-leaf pondweed levels have helped the lake meet state water quality standards for phosphorus.
 Water clarity also increased as a result of the District’s water quality improvement projects.

 Printable lake fact sheet

 The Nine Mile Creek Watershed District conducted a lake drawdown to improve the health of SW Anderson Lake.
 The project goals were to reduce the amount of curly-leaf pondweed, an invasive aquatic plant, and control phosphorus levels in the lake.
 The SW Anderson Lake drawdown occurred in the fall of 2008 until the spring of 2009.
 Follow-up herbicide treatments occurred in 2010 & 2011.
 Monitoring data from 2018 indicates that the water quality improvement projects have successfully controlled curlyleaf pondweed and improved water quality.
 Continued water quality and plant monitoring will occur to track the success of the projects.

 For information about other past District projects, click here

 SW Anderson Lake does not have many recreation opportunities.
 There are however, 2.1 miles of paved and turf trails at the Three Rivers Park District Anderson Lakes Park Reserve.